Benicar

 2013 Results:

-FDA-Initiated Label Change for Sprue-like Enteropathy
+FDA-Initiated Label Change for Sprue-Like Enteropathy

 Less than a year after the FDA ordered the label change for Benicar and other drugs containing olmesartan, patients who had suffered sprue-like enteropathy began filing Benicar lawsuits.
-Daiichi Sankyo, Benicar’s manufacturer, agreed in August 2017 to settle Benicar claims from about 2,300 plaintiffs in cases for $300 million.
+Daiichi Sankyo, Benicar’s manufacturer, agreed in August 2017 to settle Benicar claims from about 2,300 plaintiffs for $300 million.

-Warning Letter to Benicar Manufacturer
+Warning Letter To Benicar Manufacturer

-The omitted or minimalized risk information included:
+The omitted or minimized risk information included:

 - Serious pregnancy-related risks

 In addition to the marketing warnings, Daiichi Sankyo faced kickback allegations.
 The U.S. Justice Department accused Daiichi Sankyo of paying doctors to prescribe Benicar.
-Daiichi Sankyo paid $39 million to settle the criminal case.
+Daiichi Sankyo paid $39 million to settle the case.

 Calling this number connects you with a Drugwatch.com representative.
 We will direct you to one of our trusted legal partners for a free case review.